 Championing neurodiversity with VR

-Using VR to teach and test can also promote a more diverse and inclusive workforce.
+Using virtual reality to teach and test can also promote a more diverse and inclusive workforce.
 According to the Upskill Ultimatum report, more than half of respondents believe that immersive technology is essential to support and encourage neurodiverse talent.

-One study found that using VR as a learning tool can support neurodivergent individuals due to its provision of improved learning opportunities for those who process sensory input differently.
+One study found that using virtual reality as a learning tool can support neurodivergent individuals due to its provision of improved learning opportunities for those who process sensory input differently.
 This includes people with Attention Deficit Hyperactivity Disorder, Post-Traumatic Stress Disorder and Autism Spectrum Condition.

 Rob Enslin, President of Global Customer Operations at Google Cloud, highlights that the neurodiverse community often experience barriers in recruitment and onboarding; needing additional time to respond to questions or to complete a test for example.
 Today, Google Cloud is seeking to remove these barriers and find new ways to enhance support for their existing autistic community.